realA10001986/Time-Circuits-Display/README.md

 The TCD sometimes writes data to either the internal flash file system or the SD card.
 These write operations should not be interrupted by a power loss.

 In general, it is safe to power-down the TCD when it is idle or after it has been fake-powered-down.
-Try to avoid powering down the device
+Try to avoid powering down the TCD
-- when the TCD is clearly busy (such as when copying or renaming audio files);
+- when it is clearly busy (such as when copying or renaming audio files);
 - in the first few seconds after a timetravel when **_Make time travels persistent_** is checked;
 - within 15 seconds after an audio volume change through a Rotary Encoder.

-The only write operations without user interaction and even while fake-powered-down take place
-- in the first second after a year change (Jan 1, 0:00) and
-- in the first second after a change from or to DST (daylight saving time).

-In those distinct three seconds per year a power loss should also be avoided.

 ### Calendar system